arthurdk/gk-analysis/README.md

 [![N|Solid](https://www.python.org/static/img/python-logo.png)](https://nodesource.com/products/nsolid)

-gk-analysis is able to fetch data from Gamekult website and then allows:
+gk-analysis is able to fetch data from the Gamekult website and then process everything to make interesting graphs.

-  - to perform Magic

 ### Installation